-- Teachers to bring all bubbles to the field at allocated times for collection by parents - Parents to wait in socially distanced manner on the field - Parents must wear a face covering at pick up - Parents to leave as soon as children have been collected - Parents must keep their children with them at all times and not allow them to mix with other children.
+- Children in Willow class to be collected from the front gate. - All other teachers to bring their bubbles to the field at allocated times for collection by parents - Parents to wait in socially distanced manner on the field - Parents must wear a face covering at pick up - Parents to leave as soon as children have been collected - Parents must keep their children with them at all times and not allow them to mix with other children.